 It is important that children be present at school to be part of a continuing experience; however, there will be times when your child is ill.
-Please inform us as soon as possible of any contagious illness.
 Please do not send your child to school for 24 hours after vomiting or fever.
-If the discharge from your child's nose and/or eyes is green, please note that means there isan infection.
+If the discharge from your child's nose and/or eyes is green, please note that means there is an infection.
 PLEASE keep your child home.
 When the discharge is clear and your child feels up to activity, they may come to school.
 If your child does not look quite right to you, or is not acting normally, please use this as a guideline to keep your child home.
 Let the teacher know if your child will be missing school on days when a field trip is planned or for an extended period.